rajeshwari269/KiddieGPT-new/README.md

 # KiddieGPT

 **KiddieGPT** is a delightful AI-powered storytelling web application designed especially for kids.
 Using advanced AI models like Replicate API and Gemini AI, KiddieGPT generates engaging, customized stories that spark imagination and learning.
-The app features an intuitive UI built with Next.js and integrates PayPal for seamless story credit purchases.
+The app features an intuitive UI built with Next.js and integrates PayPal for seamless story credit purchase.

 ---